guettli/intranets/README.md

 But you need to be careful: Too detailed information won't help (and gets outdated too soon).
 My goal is to provide a clear terminology and an overview.

-# What is an Intranet ?
+# What is a Intranet Wiki ?

 * An Intranet Wiki is a tool on which users collaboratively edit content.
-* This content is available for all employees in a company and not visible on the world wide web.
+* This content is available for all employees in a company and it is not visible on the world wide web.
 * One term is explained on one page.
 This page is accessible via [a canonical URL](https://en.wikipedia.org/wiki/Canonicalization#URL).

 Every company has its terminology.
 For new employees, it is very helpful to have a definition of the terms which